TurBoss/blt/doc/parseargs.rst

     Specifies the default value for the argument if it is optional.
 This value is also be used as the argument's value if the argument takes no values (see the **-nargs** option).
-If this switch is not set, then the argument uses to the parser's option **-default** string.
+If this switch is not set, then the argument uses the parser's option **-default** string.

   **-destination**  *destArgName*
     Specifies the name of another argument where to store the argument's current value.
 This is typically used when you want different arguments to append to the same list.  *DestArgName* is the name of argument returned by the **add** operation.
-If *destArgName* is "", then values are store in *argName*.
+If *destArgName* is "", then values are stored in *argName*.
 The default is "".

   **-exclude**  *excludeList*
     Specifies the names of arguments that are mutually exclusive to